Ceramic Dictionary

 Pot, also known as jar, is a ceramic product made to hold many different products such as earth, flowers, herbs, food, sugar and salt.
 It can be any size, from a large flower pot for a garden to a small salt pot for the table.
 It always has an opening at the top and can be with or without a lid.

-Pots for colors are small glass ones made for yoghurt that are used for keeping prepared colors.
-These pots are marked with a red electric tap and each painter has a different colored so you know which one is yours and if there are colors that are very similar they are named.
+Pots for colors are usually small glass yoghurt pots used for keeping prepared colors.
+These pots are marked with insulating tape, each painter has a different color so he knows which ones are his.
+If there are very similar colors, they are named.

 es: BOTE - Con agua para limpiar pinceles

-A pot or jar for cleaning paint brushes should be made of glass, large and with a wide opening.
-The walls inside it should be kept very clean so you can see how dirty the water is.
-As the dirty water adheres and dries on the glass inside it becomes impossible to see if the water is clean or dirty.
-Water carried by the brushes can affect the colors you are using.
+A pot or jar for cleaning paint brushes should be made of glass, be large and have a wide opening.
+The inside walls should be kept very clean so you can see how dirty the water is.
+As the dirty water adheres and dries on the inside of the glass it becomes impossible to see if the water is clean or dirty.
+Water carried on brushes can affect the colors you are using.

 ca: TERRISSAIRE